 Caudill is the chair of Tennwood Holdings LLC in Durham.
-He received the University’s Distinguished Alumnus Award in 2008 and the GAA’s Distinguished Service Medal in 2014, was on the University’s Board of Trustees (2011-2019), including chair (2013-15), and was co-chair of the Campaign for Carolina.
-He received a Bachelor of Science in chemistry from UNC in 1979 and a Ph.D. in analytical chemistry from Indiana University in 1983.
-Caudill serves on the UNC Lineberger Comprehensive Cancer Center board of visitors and the advisory working group for the Shuford Program in Entrepreneurship in UNC’s College of Arts and Sciences and co-chairs Shuford’s fundraising campaign.
+He received the University’s Distinguished Alumnus Award in 2008, the GAA’s Distinguished Service Medal in 2014 and an honorary degree from UNC in 2021.
+He was on the University’s Board of Trustees (2011-2019), including chair (2013-2015), and was co-chair of the Campaign for Carolina.
+He received a bachelor of science in chemistry from UNC in 1979 and a doctorate in analytical chemistry from Indiana University in 1983.
+Caudill serves on the UNC Lineberger Comprehensive Cancer Center board of visitors and is a member of the Executive Board of the Educational Foundation.

-Other new board members elected by GAA members or appointed by the board also have taken office.
+Other new board members elected by Carolina Alumni members or appointed by the board also have taken office.

 Paula Brown Stafford ’86 (BSPH, ’92 MPH) of Chapel Hill is first vice chair, and Algernon “Alge” Crumpler ’00 of Suwanee, Georgia, is second vice chair.